andreyfedoseev/django-static-precompiler/docs/index.rst

 If you get ``[Errno 2] No such file or directory`` make sure that you have the required compiler installed.
 For all compilers you can specify the path to executable file using the ``executable`` option, see examples above.

-If you run ``migrate`` and get ``ImportError: cannot import name migrations`` then most likely you use Django < 1.7 and South < 1.0.
-You should either upgrade to Django 1.7+ or use South 1.0.